fedeloper/MagicMirror/README.md

 **Attention Mode:** If you distracted the listening will stop

-**Privacy Mode:** if someone is trying to read your information the listening will sto and hide sensitive information [Watch the video for more information](https://drive.google.com/file/d/1J3ft3Oc19x8ZIHQJqz8BexjX63bTTmbL/view?usp=sharing)
+**Privacy Mode:** if someone is trying to read your information the listening will sto and hide sensitive information.

+[Watch the video for more information](https://drive.google.com/file/d/1J3ft3Oc19x8ZIHQJqz8BexjX63bTTmbL/view?usp=sharing)

 ![](images/overview.PNG)